AndrewWilks/portfolio-shared-card-splitter/README.md

-# Portfolio Card Splitter
+# Portfolio Card Splitter named Fair Share

 A production-ready web application for managing shared credit card expenses with clean tracking, allocation, and settlement.

 ## Overview

-Portfolio Card Splitter helps two or more people share a credit card cleanly, assign each charge, park money elsewhere while the card is interest-free, then settle with zero guesswork.
+Fair Share helps two or more people share a credit card cleanly, assign each charge, park money elsewhere while the card is interest-free, then settle with zero guesswork.
 Built with Clean Architecture principles, SOLID design patterns, and a mobile-first approach.

 ## Technology Stack